RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

 ``cols``  -- Again this is for sizing the text area, and again, if not provided, the directive will come up with a reasonable value.

 Multiple Choice
 ~~~~~~~~~~~~~~~

-There are two types of multiple choice question directives available in Runestone: single option multiple choice questions, the ``.. mchoicemf::`` directive, where only one selection is correct, and the ``.. mchoicema::`` directive, where multiple answers may be selected (and multiple answers may be correct), respectively.
+There are two types of multiple choice question directives available in Runestone: single option multiple choice questions, the ``.. mchoice::`` directive, where only one selection is correct, and the ``.. mchoicema::`` directive, where multiple answers may be selected (and multiple answers may be correct), respectively.
+(Previously, what is now ``mchoice`` required a directive name ``mchoicemf``.
+For now, this works, but it is deprecated -- you should use ``mchoice`` if you are writing new questions.)

 **Examples in reStructured Text**